Success with goLance!

 • A portfolio

 goLance strives to be as transparent as possible, so we allow every goLancer to put all of their cards on the table.
 If you have had projects concerning any of these other channels: link them!
-Show employers that you are active in a lot of different aspects on-line.
-Remember, goLance allows employers to directly hire you, so your digital reputation is vital to your success as a freelancer.
+Show clients that you are active in a lot of different aspects on-line.
+Remember, goLance allows clients to directly hire you, so your digital reputation is vital to your success as a freelancer.

 How Can I Make More Money Freelancing?

 goLance has all open contracts listed under the "GOWORK" tab in your dashboard.
 When browsing through jobs, a lot of freelancers only look at the most recent jobs posted.
 This might be the norm for some, but others will look to see some of the jobs posted weeks or months ago.
 If a job has "0" hired, submit a proposal!
-The benefit of submitting a proposal to an older job posting, is that it draws the employer's attention to you.
+The benefit of submitting a proposal to an older job posting, is that it draws the client's attention to you.
 If they have another open position, they can correspond with you, interview you, and hire you.
 This also gives you access to jobs that haven't been posted yet.

 This is one of the many benefits that goLance has to offer, compared to competing platforms.